cyrilletuzi/eslint-plugin-angular-modern/README.md

 { extends: [angularModern.configs.zoneless] }
 ```

-**These rules enforces that a zoneless application does not use zone.js-based features:**
+**These rules enforce a zoneless application to not use zone.js-based features:**

 - [no-zonejs-import](./docs/zoneless/NO_ZONEJS_IMPORT.md)
 - [no-providezonechangedetection](./docs/zoneless/NO_PROVIDEZONECHANGEDETECTION.md)